Azure-Samples/azure-cosmos-db-gremlin-dotnet-multi-master/README.md

-# Project Name

-Multi master conflict generation and resolution samples for Gremlin API in .NET
+# Multi master conflict generation and resolution samples for Gremlin API in .NET

 ## Getting Started